Safe Planning in Dynamic Environments using Conformal Prediction: Model Predictive Control with Conformal Prediction Regions

 \begin{proof} By assumption, the optimization problem \eqref{eq:open_loop} is feasible at each time $t\in \{0,\hdots,T-1\}$.
 Due to constraint \eqref{eq:constC_2} and Lipschitz continuity of $c$, it hence holds that

 at each time $t\in \{0,\hdots,T-1\}$.
-By equation \eqref{eq:thm1_2} in Theorem \ref{thm:1}, it now follows that $P\big(c(x_{t+1},Y_{t+1})\ge 0, \forall \tau\in\{0,\hdots,T-1\}\big)\ge 1-\delta$ which proves the main result. \end{proof} \end{theorem}
+By equation \eqref{eq:thm1_2} in Theorem \ref{thm:1}, it now follows that $P\big(c(x_{t+1},Y_{t+1})\ge 0, \forall t\in\{0,\hdots,T-1\}\big)\ge 1-\delta$ which proves the main result. \end{proof} \end{theorem}

-We conclude with some remarks regarding recursive feasibility of our proposed MPC and distribution shifts in $\mathcal{D}$. \begin{remark} Theorem \ref{thm:3} assumes recursive feasibility of the optimization problem in \eqref{eq:open_loop}.
-While we do not derive conditions under which recursive feasibility holds, we remark that recursive feasibility is a reasonable assumption as prediction regions are expected to become smaller over time, e.g., $C_{t+1|t}$ will typically be smaller than $C_{t+2|t}$. \end{remark}
+We conclude with final remarks on parameter choices and recursive feasibility of the MPC and distribution shifts in $\mathcal{D}$. \begin{remark} A smaller failure probability $\delta$ leads to larger prediction regions $C_{\tau|t}$, as remarked before, and hence to less optimal paths w.r.t. the cost function $J$.
+Larger prediction horizons $H$ may also lead to less optimal paths as future predictions lose accuracy.
+For too small $H$, however, one may experience recursive feasibility issues of the optimization problem \eqref{eq:open_loop}.
+While we assume recursive feasibility in Theorem \ref{thm:3}, we note that this is a reasonable assumption when $\|Y_{t+H}-Y_{t+H+1}\|$ is not changing too much.
+Note that the time-varying nature of prediction regions is typically no problem for recursive feasibility as prediction regions shrink over time, e.g., $C_{\tau|t}$ will typically be smaller than $C_{\tau+1|t}$. \end{remark}

-\begin{remark} As stated earlier in Remark \ref{rem:1}, we have so far ignored that the trajectory $x$ may change the distribution $\mathcal{D}$, e.g., when a robot is too close to a pedestrian.
-While we do not address distribution shifts in full generality, e.g., when $\mathcal{D}(x)$ depends on the trajectory $x$, we can use robust conformal prediction \cite{cauchois2020robust} to obtain valid prediction regions for all distributions that are ``close'' to $\mathcal{D}$ (in terms of the f-divergence), and integrate these in our MPC. \end{remark}
+\begin{remark} We assume that test and calibration trajectories follow the same distribution $\mathcal{D}$ per Assumptions \ref{rem:1} and \ref{ass1}.
+We hence ignore that the trajectory $x$ may change $\mathcal{D}$ during test time, e.g., when a robot is too close to a pedestrian.
+While we do not address distribution shifts in full generality, e.g., when $\mathcal{D}(x)$ depends explicitly on $x$, we can use robust conformal prediction \cite{cauchois2020robust} to obtain valid prediction regions for all distributions that are ``close'' to $\mathcal{D}$ (in terms of the f-divergence), and integrate these in an MPC. \end{remark}